sheliak/galah_reduction/README.md

 # Where are my reduced data

-During the run, the pipeline will, by default create several folders with intermediate results in your working directory.
-That is the folder you were in when you started the python pipeline.
-As the process is very read/write intensive select as fast memory as possible.
-After the pipeline has finished working, spectra combined from multiple exposures will be located in the directory `../reductions/results/yymmdd/spectra/com/`.
+During the reduction run two folders will be created in the `reductions` folder. `reductions/yymmdd/` will hold intermediate results, as well as all the files produced during the reduction.
+If the reduction is run all the way through (using `final = True` or `--final` option), the results will be saved in the `reductions/results/yymmdd/` folder.

-Spectral information and physical parameters of spectra in an individual night will be gathered in a single database that can be found in the directory `../reductions/results/yymmdd/db/`.
-It is available as a fits and csv file.
-To combine results from multiple nights run the procedure `merge_db.py` that is located in the utils folder.
+To produce the final table (with all the parameters produced by the reduction pipeline) run the reduction with a setting `database = True` or `--database` flag.
+Table for each night will be saved in `/reductions/results/yymmdd/db/`.
+It is available as a .fits and .csv file.

 # After the pipeline has finished